hicapacity/hicapacity-site/README.md

     $ jekyll serve

-Tip: Use the --auto flag during development to automatically regenerate the site when files are modified.
+For development use --watch to refresh upon write:

     $ jekyll serve --watch